stadia/activerecord-mysql2rgeo-adapter/README.md

 First, it provides *spatial migrations*.
 It extends the ActiveRecord migration syntax to support creating spatially-typed columns and spatial indexes.
-You can control the various PostGIS-provided attributes such as srid, dimension, and geographic vs geometric math.
+You can control the various mysql2rgeo-provided attributes such as srid, dimension, and geographic vs geometric math.

 Second, it recognizes spatial types and casts them properly to RGeo geometry